ONSdigital/dp-adot-collector/README.md

 #### Rolling deploy

-On the Nomad UI, in dp-adot-collector job, click on the definition, edit, find the CPU count and increment it by 1 for web, publishing and management.
+On the Nomad UI, in dp-adot-collector job, click on the definition, edit, find the CPU count and increment it by 1 for web & publishing.
 Plan and Run to complete the rolling deploy.

 ### Pipeline
 The concourse pipeline is set up in dp-ci and this application uses [docker-deploy.yml](https://github.com/ONSdigital/dp-ci/blob/main/pipelines/pipeline-generator/pipelines/docker-deploy.yml) pipeline to deploy the collector to sandbox, staging and prod (manually triggered).